 To obtain approval as a cash handling unit:

-University BursarContact your campus USFSCO Office.
+Contact your University Bursar office and provide a business case document that explains why you need to be a cash handling unit.
 They will help you determine the best way to meet your needs, which may or may not be to become a cash handling unit.

-If USFSCO recommends that your unit become a cash handling unit, submit a business case document that explains why you need to be a cash handling unit to your campus OBFS chief business officer.
-If he or she approves your request, contact UAFR to obtain a C-FOAPAL.
+If University Bursar recommends that your unit become a cash handling unit contact UAFR to obtain a C-FOAPAL.

-Submit written cash handling procedures to USFSCO.
+Submit written cash handling procedures to University Bursar Cashier Operations office.
 For guidance see Unit Cash Handling Procedures - Sample Template in Additional Resources.

-When UAFR has confirmed your FOAPAL request and USFSCO has approved your cash handling procedures, you may begin operations as a cash handling unit.
+When UAFR has confirmed your FOAPAL request and University Bursar has approved your cash handling procedures, you may begin operations as a cash handling unit.

-Contact your campus USFSCO Office to arrange for training as needed.
+Contact the University Bursar Cashier Operations Office to arrange for training as needed.

 Related Policies and Procedures